About Jen Smith

 After years of debauchery, addiction, bad choices, and confusion I found recovery and began a life consistent with someone who is considered a productive member of society.
 This was painfully weird for me at first and still is a bit awkward.
 In pursuit of a legal means to support my son, I went back to school and obtained a few degrees.
 The most intense being a Masters Degree in Financial Economics.
 Soon it was time to get a job.
 The idea of working was also painfully weird for me but by that time in my recovery I had seen it done by others.
 One of my first interviews was with Sovereign Bank.
 They showed me the cube in which I would be working.
 It was a solitary dark space with high confining walls around it.
 I cried all the way home.

 I did find work in a reputable investment company in a cube that was a little less dark with walls a little less high.
 It was, however, positioned down a back cold alleyway filled with stale air.
 Despite this I commence to assimilate into the corporate environment working my tale off learning as much as I could as fast as I could, accomplishing a lot.
 My boss was a tall well connected man.
 Before long his deep rooted low opinion of woman was unmistakable.
-A smart man, his detrimental belittling and minimizing of my abilities were subtle, never saying or doing anything that could be outwardly pined as discriminatory.
+A smart man, his detrimental belittling and minimizing of my abilities was subtle, never saying or doing anything that could be outwardly pined as discriminatory.
 This wore on my spirit and had residual effects on how my all men colleagues treated me.
-Finally this culminated into my boss deciding to demote me from a salary to hourly employee without reason and after I had accomplished a highly lucrative project for the company.
+Finally this culminated into my boss deciding to demote me from a salary to hourly employee, without reason, and after I had accomplished a highly lucrative project for the company.
 He said it came down from corporate, but the other two men who were my equals were not affected and remained salary.
 I thought to myself, no matter how much money I make for this company, and I had made a lot, I’m never going to get anywhere under this man.
 So I began to write.

 My story is one of addiction and survival of domestic violence and abuse.
-Through pain I’ve grown and recovered with hope to clear a path in some small way for other women to come up behind me.
+Through pain I’ve grown and recovered, with hope to clear a path in some small way for other women to come up behind me.
 This is why I choose to tell my story.
 While the escapades and criminal activity may be interesting to some, the real story is the little bits of awakening woven in here and there, about the insidious devastation of abuse.
 My desperate attempts to understand how a human being can so deeply hurt the one they say they love were sometimes futile but sometimes revealing.
 It’s just sick.

 The other day a friend of mine stuck in the cycle of abuse referenced a part of my book where I made an attempt to break the cycle.
 She said this gave her strength to make an attempt to break the cycle in her life.
 That was it.
 That was all I had hoped for by writing this book.
 Just one person was enough for me.
 So anything else that happens with this book is icing on the cake!